ucl-pond/MedICSS-TADPOLE/docs/README.md

 ### TADPOLE specific features
 - `D1`, `D2` and `LB1` columns can be ignored.
-- `LB2` denotes whether this participant exists in the `LB4` hackathon test set.
+- `LB2` denotes whether this participant exists in the `LB4` test set.
 - `DXCHANGE` codes clinical status 1=Stable:NL to NL, 2=Stable:MCI to MCI, 3=Stable:AD to AD, 4=Conv:NL to MCI, 5=Conv:MCI to AD, 6=Conv:NL to AD, 7=Rev:MCI to NL, 8=Rev:AD to MCI, 9=Rev:AD to NL, -1=Not available |